bootgly/bootgly/README.md

 ### 🛂 Code of Conduct

 Help us keep Bootgly open and inclusive.
-Please read and follow our [Code of Conduct](CODE_OF_CONDUCT).
+Please read and follow our [Code of Conduct][CODE_OF_CONDUCT].

 ---

 ## 📑 Versioning

-Bootgly PHP Framework will follow [Semantic Versioning 2.0](SEMANTIC_VERSIONING).
+Bootgly PHP Framework will follow [Semantic Versioning 2.0][SEMANTIC_VERSIONING].

 ---